Carpathian Biosphere Reserve

 Carpathian Biosphere Reserve (Карпатський біосферний заповідник) is a biosphere reserve in Ukraine that was established in 1968 and became part of the World Network of Biosphere Reserves of UNESCO in 1992.
-Since 2007 bigger portion of the reserve along with some territories of the Uzh River National Park was listed with the UNESCO World Heritage Sites as part of the Ancient and Primeval Beech Forests of the Carpathians and Other Regions of Europe.
+Since 2007 a significant portion of the reserve, along with some territories of the Uzh River National Park, was listed with the UNESCO World Heritage Sites as part of the Ancient and Primeval Beech Forests of the Carpathians and Other Regions of Europe.

-Located in the eastern parts of the Zakarpattia Oblast, it consists of six separate preservation massifs and two botanic zakazniks (Chorna Hora and Yulivska Hora) with a total area of 57035.8 ha.
-The greatest part of the reserve is covered by virgin forests.
-Administratively, the biosphere reserve is located in four districts of Zakarpattia Oblast, Ukraine.
+Located in the eastern parts of the Zakarpattia Oblast, it consists of eight separate preservation massifs and two botanic zakazniks (Chorna Hora and Yulivska Hora) with a total area of 65828 ha.
+The greatest part of the reserve is covered by virgin forests, including the largest massif of primeval beech forests in Europe in the Uholsko-Shyrokoluzhanskyi massif, covering over 21,000 hectares.
+Administratively, the biosphere reserve is located in four districts (Rakhiv, Tyachiv, Khust, and Berehiv) of Zakarpattia Oblast, Ukraine.

 Two mountain ranges in the Ukrainian Carpathians, Borzhava and Svydovets, are protected under the Emerald Network of environmentally important conservation areas established by the Council of Europe.
-The Natura 2000 network apply there.
+The Natura 2000 network standards apply there.
 It is adjacent to the Carpathian National Nature Park.

+History and Expansion

+The nature reserve was established in 1968 and reorganized as a biosphere reserve in 1983, becoming part of the UNESCO World Network of Biosphere Reserves in 1992.
+In 2007, its beech forests were inscribed as a UNESCO World Heritage Site.

+In 2010, Ukrainian President Viktor Yanukovych issued a decree to expand the reserve's territory, but the expansion was not legally finalized for many years due to opposition from local communities and lack of funding for boundary demarcation.
+Local communities expressed concerns about the loss of traditional land use rights, particularly for grazing and haymaking.

+In 2025, as part of Ukraine's ongoing efforts to expand protected areas, the reserve's territory was officially increased by nearly 19,000 hectares, bringing the total area to approximately 65,828 hectares.

+Russian Invasion and Humanitarian Role

+Following the full-scale Russian invasion of Ukraine in February 2022, the Carpathian Biosphere Reserve, located in the relatively safe western part of Ukraine, played a significant humanitarian role.
+The reserve provided shelter for hundreds of internally displaced persons (IDPs) fleeing the war.
+The Frankfurt Zoological Society (FZS) provided support for preparing accommodation, as well as essential items including medicines, warm clothes, hygiene products, and food supplies.

+The FZS continues to support the reserve's operations through various programs, including funding for equipment, vehicles, uniforms, and the renovation of the reserve's museum.
+The organization also assists with biodiversity monitoring using the Spatial Monitoring and Reporting Tool (SMART) system.